gbif/checklistbank/docs/BACKBONE-BUILD.md

 ## Reprocess occurrences

 ### Prepare UAT
- - Copy registry and directory from prod to UAT
+ - Copy registry and directory databases from prod to UAT
  - Deploy release version registry-ws and checklist-bank-ws to UAT
  - Change UAT processor-interpreted config to use new HBase table
  - Update occurrence and clb related clis